 Database backups are written to the local database server.
 However, storing backups only on a local machine does not protect the system against server failures or the loss of a site.
-Cisco recommends that you copy the backup Unified CVP files to a different machine, preferably at a different location.
+Copy the backup Unified CVP files to a different machine, preferably at a different location.
 You must assume all security and backup management responsibilities.